 First published in Licking the Serpent (Finishing Line Press, 2011).

-All poems on this post: © Charlotte Innes
+Poetry in this post: © Charlotte Innes

 Published with the permission of Charlotte Innes